-A space of public value (but not necessarily public ownership) for its recreation, wildlife, landscape or historic value, that is not an extensive tract of land and is close to the community it serves.
+A space of public value, of particular importance to the local community and demonstrably special (but not necessarily public ownership).
+This may be for its recreation, wildlife, landscape or historic value.
+Such spaces must not be an extensive tract of land and must be close to the community they serve.